The filter of interpretability types of Hobby-McKenzie varieties is prime: Partial semilattices

 In the rest of this paper, we mainly consider relational structures which are ternary and have a single relation.
-We shall see later that in our characterization of Hobby-McKenzie varieties, certain ternary structures called {\em partial semilattices} play a crucial role.
+In Section 5, we shall see that in our characterizations of Hobby-McKenzie varieties, certain ternary structures called partial semilattices play a crucial role.
 A ternary structure $\mG$ is a {\em partial semilattice} if it has a single reflexive ternary relation that consists of some triples of the form $(a,b,a\wedge b )$, $a,b\in G$ where $\wedge$ is a binary meet semilattice operation with an underlying set containing $G$.